tile38/tile38.github.io/src/website/root/commands/sethook.md

 ### HTTP / HTTPS

-When using the `http://` and `https://` url scheme, Tile38 will simply perform an HTTP POST to the specified url with the `content-type` of `application/json` and the request body containing the message.
+When using the `http://` and `https://` url scheme an HTTP POST will be sent to the specified url with the `content-type` of `application/json` and the request body containing the message.

 Tile38 expects that the endpoint will respond with the status code of 200.
-As long as the status is 200, then Tile38 will consider the message sent.
+As long as the status is 200 the message will be considered sent.

 ### Disque